Kazade/simulant-engine/documentation/tutorial_1.md

 In Simulant the `Camera` looks down the negative Z axis by default.
 What we've done here is loaded a 3D model asset, created an `Actor` that uses it, then moved that `Actor` so that it can be seen by the `Camera`.

+You'll notice that we accessed a property of the `Stage` called "assets".
+Every `Stage` has its own `AssetManager`, when the `Stage` is destroyed then those assets are destroyed too.
+Sometimes you want to share assets across `Stages` though, and you can do that with the `shared_assets` property of the `Window`.

+One last thing to be aware of is that assets are ref-counted.
+Once you access an asset, or attach it to an `Actor` it will be destroyed when all users of that asset are destroyed.

+You can turn this behaviour off by passing `smlt::GARBAGE_COLLECT_NEVER` as a second argument to `new_mesh_from_file`.

 ## Summary

 That's quite a lot for an introduction!
 You've learned that Simulant is structured around `Scenes` at a high-level, the rendering system is controlled by `Pipelines`, and you build up your visible scene by manipulating `Cameras` and `Actors` within a `Stage`.